koyeb-community/gcp-video-intelligence/README.md

 ## Summary

-GCP video intelligence is a video detection service allowing you to use Google video analysis technology for your applications.
+GCP video intelligence is a video detection service that allows you to add Google's video analysis technology to your applications.
-The GCP video intelligence function allows you to detect persons, faces, labels, and logos in videos.
+The GCP video intelligence function allows you to detect peopele, faces, logos and labels such as locations, activities, products, in videos.

 This function comes with the following variants:

 - **Video label detection**, to identify objects, locations, activities, animal species, products, and more.
 - **Video logo recognition**, to recognize the presence of over 100,000 brands and logos in video content.
-**Video person detection**, to detect humans' presence in a video and track the bounding box of individual people across the video.
+- **Video person detection**, to detect humans' presence in a video and track the bounding box of individual people across the video.
-- **Video face detection**, to detect faces and face attribute in a video.
-Attributes contain information about headwear, frontal gaze, eye visibility, glasses, mouth, and smile.
+- **Video face detection**, to detect faces and facial attributes in a video.
+Attributes include information about headwear, frontal gaze, eye visibility, glasses, mouth, and smile.

 ## Advantages of using Koyeb's GCP video intelligence Function

-With Koyeb, you can run the GCP Video intelligence integration to add video analysis and content discovery to your applications in seconds:
+With Koyeb, you can run the GCP video intelligence integration to add video analysis and content discovery to your applications in seconds.
+Additional benefits:

+- The function is ready to use.
+There is no code or complex configuration required to get started
 - Store the result on the cloud service provider of your choice
-- Ready to use, no code or complex configuration required to get started
 - Combine additional processing actions that immediately use the results of the GCP video intelligence function

 ## Popular Use Cases with the GCP video intelligence Function